akashacms/epub-guide/documents/1-introduction.html.md

 * The freedom to freely reuse your words in many ways
 * The freedom to build your own tools, or to know precisely how they work
 * The freedom to quickly iterate through developing your book -- the entire book creation process is in the hands of the author, and is light-weight enough to run on their laptop
+* Use special tags and other special HTML processing thanks to Mahabhuta.
+This is an engine for AkashaCMS which brings the power of jQuery DOM manipulation to AkashaCMS or AkashaEPUB documents.
 * The freedom to use the computer operating system of your choice
 * Participation in the open source ecosystem
 * Democratizing the publishing system so anybody can participate, even those of limited means